 Because the madness of Mario rarely involves malice.
 His antics can be amusing and are sometimes stupid but he is not the second Luis Suarez.
 That is both a compliment and a criticism.
-Balotelli’s many misdemeanors are not as serious as the former Liverpool striker’s crimes, but nor are his feats as great.
+Balotelli’s many misdemeanours are not as serious as the former Liverpool striker’s crimes, but nor are his feats as great.
 Balotelli possesses potential in abundance.
-Suarez, in between the scandals, has realized his.
+Suarez, in between the scandals, has realised his.

-Yet if Liverpool was due a quiet life after Suarez and a controversy-free existence as altogether more predictable characters such as Adam Lallana and Rickie Lambert generated purely positive headlines, Brendan Rodgers has decided to take a gamble.
+Yet if Liverpool were due a quiet life after Suarez and a controversy-free existence as altogether more predictable characters such as Adam Lallana and Rickie Lambert generated purely positive headlines, Brendan Rodgers, it seems, has decided to take a gamble, as the club met with the player's agent this week to open negotiations.
 Managing Suarez clearly hasn’t scarred him.
 Another enigma is wanted.

 It says something about Liverpool’s struggle to sign a world-class striker.
-The team has had an exhaustive search and there can be no pretence that Balotelli was the team's first choice, not when Rodgers categorically ruled out bidding for him three weeks ago.
+Theirs has been an exhaustive search and there can be no pretence that Balotelli was their first choice; not when Rodgers categorically ruled out bidding for him three weeks ago.
 Yet, before anyone brands it an act of desperation, it also reveals the huge self-confidence of Rodgers.
 Many a manager would not contemplate signing Balotelli.
 The Northern Irishman clearly believes he can succeed where others have failed.

-Balotelli presents a test of his man management and coaching skills.
+Balotelli presents a test of his man-management and coaching skills.
 If the risks are high, the rewards could be colossal.
 Players such as Suarez, Daniel Sturridge and Raheem Sterling have improved exponentially under Rodgers' tutelage.
 Balotelli may be more gifted than any.
-He has a blend of physical and technical ability that is almost unrivaled in the world game.
+He has a blend of physical and technical ability that is almost unrivalled in the world game.